mpv-player/mpv/DOCS/man/en/options.rst

 --vid=<ID|auto|no>
     Select video channel. ``auto`` selects the default, ``no`` disables video.

---vm
-    Try to change to a different video mode.
-Supported by the x11 and xv video output drivers.

 --vo=<driver1[:suboption1[=value]:...],driver2,...[,]>
     Specify a priority list of video output drivers to be used.
 For interactive use you'd normally specify a single one to use, but in